HeleneFi/The_Project/Conversation.to.Action-Pull.Platform.md

 Get people to swarm.
 Accelerator & catalyst so each can go to the next level to become more efficient & productive.

-Know who the people are to combine projects
+Know who the people are to combine projects, searchable directories.

+Visualize the dynamics and evolution of the group.

 Share & learn